1068-1090 Burnaby St and 1318 Thurlow St rezoning application

 Share 1068-1090 Burnaby St and 1318 Thurlow St rezoning application on Facebook Share 1068-1090 Burnaby St and 1318 Thurlow St rezoning application on Twitter Share 1068-1090 Burnaby St and 1318 Thurlow St rezoning application on Linkedin Email 1068-1090 Burnaby St and 1318 Thurlow St rezoning application link

 The City of Vancouver has received an application to rezone the subject site from RM-5A (Residential) District to CD-1 (Comprehensive Development) District.
-The proposal is to allow for the development of a 34-storey residential building and includes:
+The proposal is to allow for the development of a 34-storey residential rental building and includes:

-• 287 secured rental units and 10% residential floor area for social housing (approximately 24 units);
+• 287 units and 10% floor area for social housing;

 • A floor space ratio (FSR) of 12.25;